-autocommitmode is enabled, each statement is executed as one transaction.
+autocommit mode is enabled, each statement is executed as one transaction.

 Physical time component: YugabyteDB uses the physical clock (

 On any RPC communication between two nodes, HLC values are exchanged.
 The node with the lower HLC updates its HLC to the higher value.
 If the physical time on a node exceeds the physical time component of its HLC, the latter is updated to the physical time and the logical component is set to 0.
 Thus, HLCs on a node are monotonically increasing.

-NoteThis same HLC is used to determine the read point in order to determine which updates should be visible to end clients.
-If an update has safely been replicated onto a majority of nodes as per the Raft protocol, that update operation can be acknowledged as successful to the client and it is safe to serve all reads up to that HLC.
-This forms the foundation for lockless multi-version concurrency control (MVCC) in YugabyteDB.
+The same HLC is used to determine the read point in order to determine which updates should be visible to end clients.
+If an update has safely been replicated onto a majority of nodes, as per the Raft protocol, that update operation can be acknowledged as successful to the client and it is safe to serve all reads up to that HLC.
+This forms the foundation for lockless multiversion concurrency control in YugabyteDB.

 MVCC using hybrid time

 Hybrid timestamps assigned to committed Raft log entries in the same tablet always keep increasing, even if there are leader changes.
 This is because the new leader always has all committed entries from previous leaders, and it makes sure to update its hybrid clock with the timestamp of the last committed entry before appending new entries.
-This property simplifies the logic of selecting a safe hybrid time to pick for single-tablet read requests.
+This property simplifies the logic of selecting a safe hybrid time to select for single-tablet read requests.

 Supported isolation levels

-YugabyteDB supports three transaction isolation levels - Read Committed, Serializable (both map to the SQL isolation level of the same name) and Snapshot (which maps to the SQL isolation level
+- Read Committed, which maps to the SQL isolation level of the same name.

 Transactions execution path

-NoteBecause single row transactions do not have to update the transaction status table, they are much higher in performance than distributed transactions discussed in the next section.
+Because single-row transactions do not have to update the transaction status table, their performance is much higher than distributed transactions.

 INSERT INTO table (columns) VALUES (values);

-UPDATE statements that specify all the primary keys**
+UPDATE statements that specify all primary keys:

 UPDATE table SET column = <new_value> WHERE <all_primary_key_values_are_specified>;

 Single-row upsert statements using